So you love walking around? Green things? Clambering over rocks bigger than a jock’s ego?

 It happens mostly along boardwalks, though there are some parts where you can move into muddy trails if you’re into that.
 It’s mostly shaded and the views are incredible all around.

 Strolling around this loop feels more like being in a painting than anything else, really.
-The waterfalls are the main attraction (well, duh), and there’s an abundance of wildlife to enjoy, including Europe’s second-highest density of lavender.
+The insanely beautiful waterfalls are the main attraction (well, duh), and there’s an abundance of wildlife to enjoy, including Europe’s second-highest density of lavender.